clemsos/mapmakers.space/_drafts/2018-03-27-report-workshop-china.md

 ### A book to come

+Beyond our small group, involving more participants in this research though events and focusing on making this booklet was a fascinating experience.
+It brought a diversity of opinions and problems that provided a large amount of empirical learning.
+The focus on real-time action allow us to get a grasp of the fast-changing context, and how spatial and urban resources intervene when pressure is building up as product delivery gets closer.

+One of the most important tool in the whole process was without a doubt *WeChat*.
+The messaging (and much more) app constitutes the backbone for our daily discussions within and without the team.
+We built different chat groups for internal discussions, specific events, coordination, etc. All of them fulfil different functions and turned out to be quite different in organisation and contents.

-The production of this first draft was an intense experience, with lots of learning that still have to be processed.
-During the next months, we will be building upon what we started - stay tuned!
+The production of this first book draft was an intense experience, with lots of learning that still have to be processed.
+During the next months, we will continue building upon what we started - stay tuned!